 A Debt Management Program (DMP) is a repayment plan designed to help individuals manage and pay off unsecured debts, such as credit cards, medical bills, or personal loans.

 Under a DMP, you work with a credit counseling agency that negotiates with your creditors to consolidate your payments into one manageable monthly amount.
-The program often reduces your interest rates and waives late fees, making debts faster and more affordable to repay.
+The program often reduces your interest rates and waives late fees, making debt repayment faster and more affordable.

 Key Features of DMPs: